tiana528/tiana528.github.io/source/_posts/run-work-count-by-hadoop-3-and-debug-hadoop.md

 </configuration>
     ```

-## Setup passphraseless ssh
+## setup passphraseless ssh
 Refer [hadoop wiki](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html#Setup_passphraseless_ssh) for this step.

-I tried but it does not work in my local, so I gave up this step.
+I tried but it does not work properly in my local, so I skipped this step.

 Because I skipped this step, I cannot use the commands of sbin/, I will use the commands of bin/ directly instead.